pankaj2feb/react-multipage-form-status-/README.md

 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls]

-react-multipage-form-status is component which will show current status of pages.
+react-multipage-form-status is react component which will show current status of visted pages.
-Status can be Visted, Unvisted, Active

 ### Steps to start:
 * npm install